 We will jump ahead to look at an example from the visualisation course as it's very illustrative of the process of building a model out of simple shapes.
-Open the DTP-Visualisation-Task1 workflow and execute it.
-Fig. 2.11 shows a time sequence of constructing a heart model from this example which you will be able to view interactively.
+Open the 'DTP-Visualisation-Task1' workflow and execute it.
+Fig. 1.13 shows a time sequence of constructing a heart model from this example which you will be able to view interactively.

-Fig. 2.11: Heart mesh construction stages: a single template element; multiple disconnected elements; elements merged into a connected mesh; mesh geometry gradually warped into the shape of the heart, closing up the sides and apex.
+Fig. 1.13: Heart Mesh Construction stages: a single template element; multiple disconnected elements; elements merged into a connected mesh; mesh geometry gradually warped into the shape of the heart, closing up the sides and apex.

 This example opens up a SimpleViz viewer for a model that shows stages in constructing a heart model.
-At the left of the window is a toolbox; switch to the 'time' page of the tool box and drag the time slider between 0 and 1.
+At the left of the window is a toolbox; switch to the Time tab of the toolbox and drag the time slider between 0 and 1.
 Rotate, pan and zoom into the view using the mouse controls described above.